sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

     `PROJECT_ROOT` absolute path to prevent path traversal vulnerabilities (e.g., `../../sensitive-file`).
   - It rejects absolute paths provided by the agent.
+  - **Enhanced Error Reporting:** Throws `McpError` with detailed messages on failure, including the original path, resolved path (if applicable), and project root to aid debugging.
 - **Zod for Schemas & Validation:** Uses `zod` library to define input schemas for tools and perform robust validation within each handler.
 JSON schemas for MCP listing are generated from Zod schemas.